The British are a proud nation, seen as quirky around the world. They drink tea in a crisis, apologise profusely, and love to politely queue.

 Best for: quaint setting

-Where Queen Elizabeth II spends most of her time.
-If the Royal Standard flag is flying, it means Her Majesty is home.
+Where the reigning monarch spends most of their time.
+If the Royal Standard flag is flying, it means they're home!
 In the summer months, you can take a glimpse inside the spectacular State Rooms, decorated with some of the greatest treasures from the Royal Collection.

 Changing the Guard

-Witness the famous Changing the Guard ceremony outside of Buckingham Palace.
-Guards wearing iconic red tunics and bearskin hats change hands in a display that has been played out over the monarch’s generations.
+Witness the famous Changing Of The Guard ceremony outside of Buckingham Palace.
+Guards wearing iconic red tunics and bearskin hats change hands in a display that has been played out over generations of the British Monarchy.
 This popular event is free to watch, just be sure to arrive early to get a good view.

 For timings, you can CLICK HERE to check the schedule.